Tax compliance risk management process for customers managed by Large Business: discussing and reviewing the main duty

 - how the SAO or company identify or are alerted to areas of the accounting arrangements that might present or mitigate a tax compliance risk.

 Whether the resultant certificate is qualified or unqualified, the certificate by itself will not necessarily mean that the SAO has failed in their main duty.
-Where the CRM enters into further discussion, if the discussion is prompted by the content of that certificate, this will inform the CRM’s view as to
+Where the CCM enters into further discussion, if the discussion is prompted by the content of that certificate, this will inform the CCM’s view as to

 - whether the SAO has failed in his main duty, see SAOG14000, and